svirant/DonutDongle/README.md

                         // when S0=0 and SVS=0, button profiles 1 - 12 are used for EXTRON sw1, and SVS for EVERYTHING else
                         // when S0=0 and SVS=1, SVS profiles are used for everything
                         // when S0=0 and SVS=2, button profiles 1 - 8 are used for GSCART sw1, 9 - 12 for GSCART sw2 (ports 1 - 4), and SVS for EVERYTHING else
-                        // when S0=1 and SVS=0, button profiles 1 - 11 are used for EXTRON sw1 and 12 as "Profile 0", and SVS for everything else
+                        // when S0=1 and SVS=0, button profiles 1 - 11 are used for EXTRON sw1 and Remote Profile 12 as "Profile S0", and SVS for everything else
                         // when S0=1 and SVS=1, SVS profiles for everything, and uses S0_<user defined>.rt4 as "Profile 0"
-                        // when S0=1 and SVS=2, button profiles 1 - 8 are used for GSCART sw1, 9 - 11 for GSCART sw2 (ports 1 -3) and 12 as "Profile 0", and SVS for EVERYTHING else
+                        // when S0=1 and SVS=2, button profiles 1 - 8 are used for GSCART sw1, 9 - 11 for GSCART sw2 (ports 1 - 3) and Remote Profile 12 as "Profile S0", and SVS for EVERYTHING else
                         //
 //////////////////////////